Home Fire Alarm Compliance -

-Q: Okay, so what types of housing will be covered by this new legislation by February 2022?
+Q: So what types of housing will be covered by this new legislation by February 2022?

 A: All homes will be covered by the new law, as it is important that all homes should be safe for occupants regardless of tenure.
 It will be the property owner’s responsibility to meet the new standard.